top of page

 We are currently using a mnemonic discrimination task to examine acute exercise effects on hippocampal function in middle-aged adults at risk for Alzheimer's Disease as well as impairments in lure discrimination in children and adolescents at risk for schizophrenia and in healthy older adults.

 Our investigations also include neural measures of functional connectivity associated with lure discrimination deficits.
-We are planning to extend this work to examine the role of attention during encoding in subsequent lure discrimination using subjective reports of task engagement and pupillometric measures associated with sustained attention.
+We have extended this work to examine the role of attention during encoding in subsequent lure discrimination using subjective reports of task engagement.
+We have also used machine learning classifiers of verbal reports to characterize the retrieval processes involved in mnemonic discrimination using.
+We are now planning to incorporate pupillometric measures associated with sustained attention and memory reinstatement to further examine the mechanisms leading to successful lure discrimination.

 Finally, we recently extended this work to examine the computational memory mechanisms underlying the "other race effect" that is the tendency for people to better recognize faces from the same race rather than other races.